alpo22/react-notes/deploying.md

 If it does not exist, there is a "Github Action" bot [https://github.com/apps/changeset-bot] running on the Paprika repo that looks for this file.
 The bot will add a message to the PR with a link that generates such a file.
 The reviewer should click the link, confirm the scope (patch/minor/major) and create the file.

-#### How it works
-When the release pipeline runs, it reads _all_ of the files within `/.changeset` to logically calculate semantic versions of all packages, and publishes them to npmjs.org.

 ### CI: